Roger Ailes made a conservative media empire, then his own undoing

 The resulting engagement has allowed it to command sizable license fees.
 Cable subscribers pay roughly 89 cents month for the Fox News Channel, according to a 2012 estimate by research firm SNL Kagan.
 CNN was estimated to average 57 cents per subscriber and MSNBC just 18 cents.

-"He was a fantastic showman," said Elizabeth West, a professor at Columbia University's School of Journalism — an institution that his lack of degree from Ailes once said is what qualified him to run a news network.
+"He was a fantastic showman," said Elizabeth West, a professor at Columbia University's School of Journalism.
+(Aisles once said his lack of degree from the school is what qualified him to run a news network.)

 "He had experience in talk shows," continued West, "He knew how to use glitzy graphics and music.
 He knew how to pick talent," combining "attractive people" with conservative commentators in a way that proved "very powerful."